 Omega-3 From an Evolutionary Perspective

 Even though, by design, our bodies have the ability to produce both EPA and DHA fatty acids given the right intake of ALA, many experts today insist that eating ALA alone is not enough.
-They claim that the conversion rate in the body is not efficient or sufficient, and therefore not adequate to give us enough protection to maintain good health.
+They claim that the body’s conversion rate is not efficient or sufficient, and therefore not adequate to give us enough protection to maintain good health.
 This is one of the top excuses which opponents of vegan or vegetarian diets and/or proponents of supplements use to insist that plant-based diets are not natural for us if they require supplements.

 However, an independent Swedish testing organization on omega-3 research offers a more balanced view of this, as they share the following: